rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-cloud-server-image-limitations.md

     have images exported and imported between accounts.
 For more information, see the [Cloud Images FAQ](/how-to/cloud-images-faq).

--   While you can download First-Generation cloud images and images exported from the Rackspace open cloud, whether those images will work in another cloud or in your local virtualization solution depends upon the target cloud or local solution.
+-   While you can download images exported from the Rackspace open cloud, whether those images will work in another cloud or in your local virtualization solution depends upon the target cloud or local solution.
 Consult your vendor for details.

     **Note**: Not all images may be exported from the Rackspace open cloud.
 For more information, see the [Cloud Images FAQ](/how-to/cloud-images-faq).